opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 \[emphasis added\]

-137    In this case, the defendant did not plead a case of undue influence and the defendant acknowledged this.[\[note: 96\]](#Ftn_96) This is further reinforced by the fact that the defendant’s case is that she went to meet TPW1 together with her late husband, Mr Kung, to sign the OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent.
-She alleged that the entire meeting lasted for about five minutes.[\[note: 97\]](#Ftn_97) She admitted that no one pressured her to sign the documents and that she was not deprived of the opportunity to read the documents before signing them.
-She also admitted that there was no undue influence exerted on her by either Mr Kung or TPW1.[\[note: 98\]](#Ftn_98) Thus I find that the _Etridge_ principles are not relevant in this case.
+137    In this case, the defendant did not plead a case of undue influence and the defendant acknowledged this.[^96] This is further reinforced by the fact that the defendant’s case is that she went to meet TPW1 together with her late husband, Mr Kung, to sign the OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent.
+She alleged that the entire meeting lasted for about five minutes.[^97] She admitted that no one pressured her to sign the documents and that she was not deprived of the opportunity to read the documents before signing them.
+She also admitted that there was no undue influence exerted on her by either Mr Kung or TPW1.[^98] Thus I find that the _Etridge_ principles are not relevant in this case.

 138    On the nature of the solicitor’s duties, the Court of Appeal in _Mahidon Nichiar_ stated at \[122\]: